-1. Jhansi Fort.
 The Jhansi Fort was built by Raja Bir Singh Ju Deo of Orchha on Bangra hill in the town of Balwant Nagar, which is presently known as Jhansi.
 This fort has a total of 10 gates namely Khandero Gate, Datia Darwaza, Unnao gate, Jharna Gate, Laxmi Gate, Sagar Gate, Orcha Gate, Sainyar Gate, Chand Gate.
-Within the premises of this fort, you will find various famous tourist spots like Karak Bijli Tank, Rani Jhansi Garden, Shiv Temple and there are also Mazars of Ghulam Gaus Khan, Moti Bai and Khuda Baksh.
-Undoubtedly, this fort is a living testimony of ancient glamour as well as ancient valour.
+Within the premises of this fort, you will find various famous tourist spots like Karak Bijli Tank, Rani Jhansi Garden, Shiv Temple and there are also Mazars of Ghulam Gaus Khan, Moti Bai, and Khuda Baksh.
+Undoubtedly, this fort is a living testimony of ancient glamour as well as ancient valor.

-2. Lakshmi Bai Park.
-This park is set in the foothills of Jhansi Hills and the main centre of attraction of this park is a lush bronze statue of the Queen herself with her head held high in the air and a sword in her hand.
+This park is set in the foothills of Jhansi Hills and the main center of attraction of this park is a lush bronze statue of the Queen herself with her head held high in the air and a sword in her hand.
 This park is another interesting option to spend your time with your loved ones.
-Furthermore, the fact that this park is adorned with many flowers and scenic views makes it a prominent choice amongst travellers.
+Furthermore, the fact that this park is adorned with many flowers and scenic views makes it a prominent choice amongst travelers.

-3. Rani Mahal.
-This is quite a popular tourist spot situated in the southern part of Jhansi.
-Built in the 18th century, this palace was once the residence of Queen of Jhansi.
+Rani Mahal is quite a popular tourist spot situated in the southern part of Jhansi.
+Built-in the 18th century, this palace was once the residence of the Queen of Jhansi.
 Visiting here you can clearly breathe in the past glory of our history.

-4. Cenotaph of Raja Gangadhar Rao.
-This place was built by the Queen of Jhansi after the death of her husband.
+The cenotaph of Raja Gangadhar Rao was built by the Queen of Jhansi after the death of her husband.
 It is believed that the reign of Gangadhar Rao lasted for a decade from 1843-1853.
 According to the legends, it is believed that the Queen even used to visit this site on a daily basis in the memory of her husband.

 Jhansi is a historic city famous for its queen Rani Lakshmi Bai.
 Jhansi is located at a distance of 477, 1,692, 1,224, 1,058 km from Delhi, Bengaluru, Kolkata, and Mumbai respectively.
 Here is how you can reach Jhansi by the following means of transportation.